-- Emergency Preparedness & the Five Dimensions of Meta-Leadership
+- Emergency Preparedness & the Dimensions of Meta-Leadership

 • Eric McNulty, National Preparedness Leadership Initiative, Harvard University

-After-class complimentary networking activity: Boston Duck Tour and New England Clambake (or other) dinner for students, traveling companions, and faculty (space available basis)
+After-class complimentary networking activity: Boston Duck Tour and New England Clambake (or other) dinner for participants, traveling companions, and faculty (space available basis)

 - Local and Hazmat Emergency Planning and Response